Epicodus-Curriculum/intro-full-stack/3d_practical_tips_for_researching.md

 ![This is an image of the top of the reference page for HTMLElement.](https://learnhowtoprogram.s3.us-west-2.amazonaws.com/new-section2-js-and-web-browsers/mdn-docs-explanation-HTMLElement.png)

 The start of every reference page includes a short description of the object type.
 You should always start here.
 What follows are various sections that detail the object's properties, events, and more.
-Take not of a few features about these reference pages:
+Take note of a few features about these reference pages:

 * The orange box in the image highlights the topics that are covered within the "article", the reference page for the `HTMLElement` object.
 You should always scan this section to get a sense of what's in the page:
   * **instance properties** and **instance methods** will always list the methods and properties that belong to this object type that we may want to use in our code.
 For example, we'd find `HTMLElement.innerText` listed within the "instance properties" section.